 Healdsburg, California

-In a remote setting accessed by a winding former stagecoach road, the original off-grid house was destroyed in the 2019 Kincade Fire.
-The pioneering resourcefulness of the clients allowed them to embrace an alternative, landscape-driven lifestyle, that follows the spirit of the nearby original historic Pine Flat community – a boomtown that flourished in the Mayacamas Mountains during the quicksilver and mercury rush in the 1870s.
+Remotely accessed via a former stagecoach road north-east of Healdsburg, California, the 2019 Kincade Fire destroyed the original off-grid house.
+The pioneering resourcefulness of the clients allowed them to embrace an alternative, landscape-driven lifestyle, that follows the spirit of the nearby historic Pine Flat community – a boomtown that flourished in the Mayacamas Mountains during the 1870 quicksilver rush.

-A brief and program was developed with key aims that included a durable, low- maintenance, long-lifecycle, off-grid, wildfire-resilient house.
+The project was developed with key aims that included a durable, low maintenance, long-lifecycle, wildfire-resilient house.
 Robust materials, a fire-resistive shell, sliding ember screens, and exterior sprinklers above decks mitigate this concern.
 Accessibility as the clients’ age was important.
-The design integrates an entry ramp, wheelchair maneuvering clearances, pre-framed elevator location, and maintains the primary bedroom on the same level as the kitchen, dining, and living spaces.
+The design integrates an entry ramp, wheelchair maneuvering, pre-framed elevator location, and maintains the primary bedroom on the same level as the kitchen, dining, and living spaces.

-Reuse of existing foundation and walls for 90% of the project’s concrete retained existing embodied energy and limited additional excavation.
+Reuse of existing foundation and walls for 90% of the project’s concrete retained embodied energy and limited additional excavation.
 A rectangular shed form inhabits the old angular foundation.
 Like stepping on a leaf, portions extending beyond the outline of the new rectangle are utilized for a sculptural entry step as well as a glazed light well.
-The preserved concrete foundation is half buried into the hillside, juxtaposed with the outstretched protective structure elevated above.
+The preserved foundation is half buried into the hillside, juxtaposed with the outstretched protective structure elevated above.
 The simple form parallels the direction of the ridgeline, existing as a quiet presence in the wildland landscape.
-A new concrete chimney mass anchors the main floor, setting a view of the fire within the landscape that recalls the danger.
-An entry ramp extends outward as an expressive form toward the west hillside.
+A new concrete chimney mass anchors the main floor and acts as thermal mass for the EPA certified wood stove.
 The artesian water basin fosters a visual and poetic dialogue to honor the site’s spring water.
-Remoteness led to materials taking on a precious quality to limit waste.

 The off-grid site utilities support a home that embraces passive survivability.
 The existing solar PV array was replaced with upgraded panels, inverters, and batteries.
 100% of stormwater is captured and retained on site.
 A cantilevered gutter flows into a steel basin and diverts runoff to a vegetated bioretention area before flowing down to a retention pond that serves as a backup firefighting water source.
 Spring-fed wells provide all water usage including a dedicated tank for the fire hydrant and sprinkler system.
 The concrete basin captures water after it is harnessed by a Pelton wheel for supplementary hydroelectric power, offering a continually refreshed basin for cooling dips.
 Wastewater is treated in a repaired septic field.